-Welcome to the Website of the Town and Country Chapter of the National Woodie Club
+Welcome to the Town and Country Chapter of the National Woodie Club

-I would like to thank our two other officers, Harold Mermel and Terry Neeley, who have been working ceaselessly for the last six months to get our Chapter off the ground.
+I would like to thank our two other officers, Harold Mermel (current President) and Terry Neeley (former Executive Vice President), who have been working ceaselessly for the last six months to get our Chapter off the ground.
 Harold’s input and constant work in encouraging new members has been invaluable.
-Terry has been the heart and soul of the new Website.
+Terry has been the heart and soul of the interim website.
 Special thanks also go out to Bob Porter, whose encouragement and advice has helped to make this all happen.
 I also want to thank Jerry Witt, Mike Grajcar and the members of the Board of the National Woodie Club who have welcomed us aboard.

 Here is the important thing.
 I repeat, here is the important thing.
 Our Chapter and the new Website will be as successful as the information that goes into them.
 Each of you is involved with the hobby in different ways.
 Take a moment and send us an email about what you are doing, and we will get it on the website and share it with our membership.
 Are you working on a project?
 Take some photos (including a picture of you) and send them to us.
 Let us know what your special project is about, and we will put it online.
 Are you going to a local, regional, or national show?
 Email us the pictures, and tell us about it (even if it is just a paragraph or two) and you can become a star on our website.
 We need technical information, history, and where to find parts.
 Looking to buy or sell a car?
 Let us know.
 We will circulate the info.
 I think you get the idea.
 We need everyone to participate actively in the Chapter.